 - Driving new customers to your business

 - More streamlines of income

-Search engine optimization or SEO is when you optimize your online website pages or content so that search engines like Google, Bing, Yahoo, or other similar platforms will rank you higher on the rankings.
-With various marketing tools like Semrush or Ahrefs, you’ll be able to determine the average search volume of most keywords.
+Search engine optimization or SEO is when you optimize your website pages or content so that search engines like Google, Bing, Yahoo, or other similar platforms will rank you higher on the rankings.

-Blogging Tip: Try to avoid doing anything shady like plagiarizing another website’s content because search engines like Google are getting smarter every day and can detect this.
+- Blogging Tip: Avoid doing anything shady, like plagiarizing another website’s content, because search engines like Google are getting smarter every day and can detect this.
 Your business website could get penalized for going against search engines’ guidelines.

 1. Driving New Customers To Your Business